hergin/MDEwithAToMPM/AToMPM Tricks - Troubleshooting.md

 *   Double check that every rule has a reference and has the correct name in the transformation file.

+### Another 500 Error When Loading a Trafo

+*   Double check you have started the transformation engine (**python mt/main.py**) under the main atompm folder instead of mt folder.

 ### Use of Pattern Metamodel in Rules

 *   In rules, you MUST use the pattern metamodel (and toolbar in that sense) to create the pattern in the precondition, postcondition and NACs.